ims-asb/Keeb/Journal.md

 hello, so ehm there was a lot of problems, i fixed them

-example of that, the pads with the diodes n stuff, yeah, they were glued together. i almost crashed out 😭 this is kinda insane
+example of that, the pads with the diodes and leds,, yeah, they were glued together to the switch pad. i almost crashed out 😭 this is kinda insane

 uhm, yeah thats basically what happend 💀 there were some other led problems

-and yeah, mill-max switches are too expensive so i switched to kalih hotswap switches, theyre cheaper
+and yeah, i ran the numbers and mill-max switches are too expensive. so i switched to kalih hotswap switches, theyre cheaper

 4 hrs